Edmontosaurus: Species and distribution

 Most known complete Edmontosaurus annectens and Edmontosaurus regalis skulls.

 Edmontosaurus is currently regarded as having two valid species: the type species E. regalis and E. annectens.
 E. regalis is known only from the Horseshoe Canyon Formation of Alberta, dating from the late Campanian age of the late Cretaceous period.
 At least a dozen individuals are known, including seven skulls with associated postcrania and five to seven other skulls.
 The species formerly known as Thespesius edmontoni or Anatosaurus edmontoni represents immature individuals of E. regalis.

-E. annectens is known from the Frenchman Formation of Saskatchewan, the Hell Creek Formation of Montana, and the Lance Formation of South Dakota and Wyoming.
+E. annectens is known from the Frenchman Formation of Saskatchewan, the Hell Creek Formation of Montana, the Lance Formation of South Dakota and Wyoming and the Ferris Formation of Wyoming.
 It is limited to late Maastrichtian rocks and is represented by at least twenty skulls, some with postcranial remains.
 One author, Kraig Derstler, has described E. annectens as "perhaps the most perfectly-known dinosaur to date [1994]."
 Anatosaurus copei and E. saskatchewanensis are now thought to be growth stages of E. annectens, with A. copei as adults and E. saskatchewanensis as juveniles.
 Trachodon longiceps may be a synonym of E. annectens as well.
 Anatosaurus edmontoni was mistakenly listed as a synonym of E. annectens in both reviews of Dinosauria, but this does not appear to be the case.